About Diabetes

 Type 1 diabetes is a growing disease burden in the US and globally and is associated with significant morbidity.
 Type 1 diabetes is a chronic autoimmune disease characterized by T-cell mediated destruction of insulin-producing pancreatic beta cells.
 The loss of beta-cell function requires exogenous insulin for metabolic control and survival.
 Insulin is the only approved therapy for T1D patients, with the risk of hypoglycemia, increased morbidity and mortality.
 Since the discovery of insulin in the 1920s, there have been advances in insulin formulations, but no therapies that directly affect beta cells and their function.

-COVALENT-112 (Type 1 Diabetes)
+COVALENT-112 (Type 1 Diabetes) Clinical Design and Results

 COVALENT-112 is a multi-site, randomized, double-blind, placebo-controlled Phase II study in adults with stage 3 type 1 diabetes.
 This stage describes the period following clinical diagnosis of type 1 diabetes when symptoms are present due to significant beta cell loss.
-COVALENT-112 will be enrolling patients in a multi-arm trial comparing two different doses of icovamenib to placebo (1:1:1) to evaluate the safety, tolerability, and efficacy of icovamenib in adults with type 1 diabetes.
+COVALENT-112 enrolled patients in a multi-arm trial comparing two different doses of icovamenib to placebo (1:1:1) to evaluate the safety, tolerability, and efficacy of icovamenib in adults with type 1 diabetes.
 Approximately 150 patients will be enrolled in the trial and will receive either icovamenib or placebo for 12 weeks, followed by a 40-week off-treatment period.
 This trial also includes an open-label portion for adults with type 1 diabetes up to 15 years since diagnosis.
 This Phase IIa portion (n=40) will examine the safety, efficacy and durability of icovamenib at two oral dose levels, 100 mg and 200 mg, for 12 weeks of treatment followed by a 40-week off-treatment period.

 The first patient in the COVALENT-112 study was dosed at the end of December 2023.
 In April 2024, Biomea presented data from the first two type 1 diabetes patients enrolled in COVALENT-112, both of whom demonstrated early signs of clinical activity including improved measures of beta-cell function as indicated by c-peptide responses following initial treatment with icovamenib.